Set Service Area (Max Drive Time)

 1) Expand your maximum drive time to accommodate those existing Clients.

 2) If you want to immediately cancel on your Clients outside your new range, just save your new address in TIDY.
 TIDY will prompt you on any cancellations (if any).

+If you are driving, the max travel time is the max drive time.
 The way to set your service area is to set a maximum drive time you are willing to accept.
 When you set your maximum estimated drive time, any Clients within that estimated max drive time can book with you on your bookable schedule.

 You control your maximum drive time, and can change this anytime.
 Keep in mind that you get a lot more Clients by having longer maximum drive times!
 Because of the math of circles, a maximum drive time of 60 mins can get you 4x the Clients that a maximum drive time of 30 mins (it’s not just 2x more)!

 In general, if you want a full schedule, you probably want to pick a larger maximum drive time.
 60 minutes is the most popular setting.
 If you want to minimize drive time and don't mind working less, you may want to pick lower on the list.